 • To create AI imbued with characteristics and values important for Aotearoa New Zealand, while recognising our bicultural and multicultural society.
 The decisions that AI systems will make are a reflection of their creator's values and beliefs.
 This is why it is so important when it comes to AI research, to design systems that prioritise local values and ways of being, and not solely commercial goals.
+Relatedly, Te Ao Māori values can be given effect through Māori data sovereignty and Māori algorithmic sovereignty frameworks, principles and guidance.

-To ensure that profits from AI innovations remain onshore.
-The report "The Impact of Artificial Intelligence on Jobs and Work in New Zealand" [13] considers various possible future scenarios, some where AI leads to a net creation of new jobs in Aotearoa New Zealand, and some where it leads to a net displacement of jobs.
-They consider two scenarios of the latter kind - one where the profits from AI flow offshore, another where they remain onshore in some measure.
+• To ensure that profits from AI innovations remain onshore.
+The report "The Impact of Artificial Intelligence on Jobs and Work in New Zealand" [5] considers various possible future scenarios, some where AI leads to a net creation of new jobs in Aotearoa New Zealand, and some where it leads to a net displacement of jobs.
+They consider two scenarios of the latter kind one where the profits from AI flow offshore, another where they remain onshore in some measure.
 If profits remain onshore, the Government would be better able to support those whose jobs have been displaced: on this basis, they argue that the Government should be proactive in finding and investing in Al-focused niches in which local companies can be successful.
-On the prospect of AI taking people's jobs, some of the more comprehensive AI strategies take this topic very seriously (e.g. the recent OECD blog series [16] on what national AI strategies have to say about Al and work).
-Supporting local Al research and development rather than buying AI solutions from overseas will improve the social benefits of broader national AI adoption.
+On the prospect of AI taking people's jobs, some of the more comprehensive AI blueprints take this topic very seriously (e.g. the OECD blog series [6] on what national AI blueprints have to say about AI and work).
+Supporting local AI research and development rather than buying AI solutions from overseas will improve the social benefits of broader national AI adoption.

 • To improve productivity.
 One of the main economic issues in Aotearoa New Zealand is low productivity.
-The paper "Productivity by the numbers" [14] by the New Zealand Productivity Commission claims that, post World War II, our country has gone from being one of the most productive economies to one of the least productive in the OECD.
+The paper "Productivity by the numbers" [7] by the New Zealand Productivity Commission claims that our country has gone from being one of the most productive economies to one of the least productive in the OECD.
 Our people work more hours but produce less than most OECD countries.
 Innovation in AI is key to lifting productivity by automating tasks with low and high economic value.